 The Center for Southeast Asian Studies organizes and sponsors a number of events such as lectures, film screening, workshops, symposia, conferences, exhibits, and performances throughout the year.
 Several of these events are in collaboration with other U-M units, and are often free and open to the public.
-To see what we have planned for this semester, please view the 2019 fall semester lecture series »
+To see what we have planned for this semester, please view the 2019-2020 lecture series poster »

 2019 World History and Literature Initiative: Empire, Decolonization & Independence in Global History & Literature

 Today we live in a world of a few hundred nation-states.
 “Yet,” historians Burbank and Cooper argue, “the world of nation-states we take for granted is scarcely sixty years old."
 People lived throughout most of human history in empires, states that never claimed to represent a single group of people or a nation.
 Such imperial systems were durable, ruling over vast territories for long durations of time.
 The Ottoman Empire and the Roman Empire, for example, each lasted for almost 700 years, the Mongols and Comanche Empires for about two centuries, while some have argued the Chinese Empire endured for well over 4,000 years.
 All empires faced resistance and rebellion in some form and to some degree.

 Imperial systems and those who have opposed, resisted, and rebelled against imperial power, politics, and culture have played a long and important role in global history.
 Given how important empires, decolonization, and independence movements have been, it is not surprising that we have a rich historical, literary and artistic heritage that captures the impact empires and liberation from imperial control has had on individuals, peoples, communities, and the world.